robin-raymond/zax.io/warnings-errors.md

     * an attempt was made to cast from a contained pointer to a container pointer but which from `type` is ambiguous
 * `except-ambiguous`
     * an attempt was made to return a value using the `except` statement but the best match for the return `type` is ambiguous or the defaulted output argument name for the `except` is ambiguous
+* `own-relationship-access-ambiguous`
+    * which `own` variable is correct is ambiguous in this scenario
 * `enum-to-underlying-needs-as-operator`
     * an attempt was made to directly convert an enum to its underlying `type` without first casing to the underlying `type`
 * `enum-to-incompatible-type`